-According to Diabetes UK, over 4.9 million people are currently living with diabetes in the UK.
-1 Diabetes is a serious condition that causes your blood sugar levels to climb too high.
+According to Diabetes UK, over 4.3 million people are currently living with diabetes in the UK.
+Footnote 1 Diabetes is a serious condition that causes your blood sugar levels to climb too high.

-Obesity is the single greatest risk factor for getting type 2 diabetes 1, so taking steps to slim down could really boost your chances of preventing the disease from developing.
+Obesity is one of the risk factors for getting type 2 diabetes Footnote 1, so taking steps to slim down could really boost your chances of preventing the disease from developing.

 As the old saying goes, prevention is better than a cure, which is why we’re not just here when you fall ill, we’re here to help keep you healthy too.
 We’re invested in finding solutions that help to prevent the onset of chronic disease, like type 2 diabetes.